Thank you for your interest in volunteering at Stanford Health Care!

 Volunteers are placed in over 125 areas of the hospital and clinics,

-the opportunities.
-The opportunities are indicated by location, then position.
+about each of the opportunities.
+The opportunities are indicated by

 Most volunteer opportunities include assisting patients and families